NAACP Moving Headquarters to DC

 Washington, D.C.
 Mayor Muriel Bowser announced that the National Association for the Advancement of Colored People (NAACP) has signed a letter of intent to transfer its national headquarters from Baltimore to the District.

-“The Reeves Center stands in an iconic and culturally significant area of the U Street corridor with deep connections to the NAACP,” Mayor Bowser said in a prepared statement.
+“The Reeves Center stands in an iconic and culturally significant area of the U Street corridor with deep connections to the NAACP,” Mayor Bowser said in the prepared statement.
 “As we continue fighting for change and working to build a more fair and just nation, we look forward to welcoming this iconic civil rights organization to Washington, D.C.”

 The organization also has a bureau at 1156 15th Street NW.